snowmate/python-demo/README.md

 1. Download Snowmate's VSCode extension / PyCharm plugin [here](download.snowmate.io).

-2. After download, a sign in modal will pop up in your IDE.
-Use your email to sign into Snowmate.
+2. A sign-in modal will pop up in your IDE after downloading.
+Use your email to sign in to Snowmate.
-3. After sign in, open the `main.py` file, and a short onboarding process will immediately start.
+3. After signing in, open the `main.py` file, and a short onboarding process will start immediately.
-4. After adding snowlib.start to your code [onboarding step 4/4], execute the `main.py` file.
+4. After adding snowlib.start to your code [Onboarding step 4/4], execute the `main.py` file.
    Make sure to add snowlib.start in `main.py`, where this comment appears:

     ```python
-    # Install, import and add snowlib.start(...) here ---->
+    # Install, import, and add snowlib.start(...) here ---->
     ```

 5. Execute the `main.py` file